anandb/fast_mock_server/README.md

 The management API will be available at `http://localhost:8080`

-## Loading Configuration from File
+## Loading Configuration from File or Base64

-You can automatically create servers and configure expectations at startup by providing a JSON configuration file.
+You can automatically create servers and configure expectations at startup by providing either a JSON configuration file or base64-encoded configuration content.
 This is useful for:
 - Consistent test environments
 - CI/CD pipelines
 - Automated testing setups
 - Quick server setup without API calls
+- Passing configuration via environment variables or command line

 ### Configuration File Format